bhavsarhardeep/Employee-Management-System/README.md

      );
      ```
    - Update **JDBC connection settings** in the project accordingly.
-4. Run the `login.java` file to launch the application.
+4. Run the `splash.java` file to launch the application.
 5. Use the **Add Employee** section to enter employee details.
 6. Manage employee records with **update, view, and remove** functionalities.